 - 128 GB max capacity

 - No Home button

-The second-generation iPhone SE was made for the Touch ID lovers and the small phone advocates that have been clamoring for some like the original iPhone SE for years.
+The iPhone SE (2020) was made for the Touch ID lovers and the small phone advocates that have been clamoring for some like the original iPhone SE for years.
 It's basically an iPhone 8 —same size and form factor — that has the new and shiny A13 Bionic chip inside, making it widely more powerful.
 The good news is the iPhone SE (2020) still has essential features like Qi wireless charging compatibility and an IP67 water-resistance rating, so even though you give up features like Face ID and the use of the TrueDepth camera, you're not missing much else.

 The iPhone XR is still the cheapest way to get Face ID and the TrueDepth camera on an iPhone, so if you want to be able to use Animoji and Memoji, or you care about portrait mode photos from the front-facing camera, the iPhone XR delivers.
 It's also available in a wide variety of colors.

 We know that when you're comparing different iPhone models, you want to ensure you get the best iPhone you can.
 If you're looking for a new iPhone with a limited budget, you'll be very interested in what the iPhone SE (2020) vs. iPhone XR has to offer you.
 The most significant difference between the new iPhone SE (2020) and the iPhone XR is mostly going to come down to the difference in the form factor.
 The TrueDepth camera and the bigger iPhone XR design just allow a few more features that the iPhone SE will have.

 |Screen||4.7-inch Retina HD display||6.1-inch Liquid Retina HD display|